State Tax Service under the Ministry of the Economy (Azerbaijan): Ministry of Taxes

-The Ministry of the Taxes of Azerbaijan Republic (Azərbaycan Respublikası Vergilər Nazirliyi) was the Azerbaijani executive agency that ensured the implementation of state tax policy until 2019 when it was replaced by the State Tax Service.
+The Ministry of the Taxes of Azerbaijan Republic (Azərbaycan Respublikası Vergilər Nazirliyi) was the Azerbaijani executive agency that ensured the implementation of state tax policy until 2019, when it was replaced by the State Tax Service.
 Before it was replaced, its role included the timely and full collection of taxes and other revenues to the state budget, and exercised state control within the framework of a single financial and budgetary policy implemented in the Republic of Azerbaijan.
-On October 23, 2019, the Ministry of Taxes was dissolved and the State Tax Service was established under the Ministry of Economy (Azerbaijan).
+On October 23, 2019, the Ministry of Taxes was dissolved, and the State Tax Service was established under the Ministry of Economy (Azerbaijan).

 First Tax Inspection under the Ministry of Finance of Azerbaijan Democratic Republic was established by the decision of the Parliament dated 17 June 1919.
-Since that time the tax service began its activity.
+Since that time, the tax service has begun its activity.

 From 1920 to 1991, tax matters in Azerbaijan were made part of the tax system of the Soviet Union.

-After restoration of the independence in July 1990, a Tax Service was set up within the Ministry of Finance of the Republic of Azerbaijan to ensure timely and full collection of taxes and other mandatory payments in the Republic of Azerbaijan, as well as to ensure the state control over legal and physical persons' compliance with tax legislation and state pricing discipline.
+After restoration of the independence in July 1990, a tax service was set up within the Ministry of Finance of the Republic of Azerbaijan to ensure timely and full collection of taxes and other mandatory payments in the Republic of Azerbaijan, as well as to ensure the state control over legal and physical persons' compliance with tax legislation and state pricing discipline.

-In October 1991, Tax Service was separated from the Ministry of Finance for the purpose of improving supervision over compliance to tax legislation, strengthening the role of the state tax service in this area and ensuring the objectivity of its independent activities and supervision.
-As a result, the independent body, the State Tax Inspectorate of the Republic of Azerbaijan was established.
+In October 1991, the Tax Service was separated from the Ministry of Finance for the purpose of improving supervision over compliance to tax legislation, strengthening the role of the state tax service in this area, and ensuring the objectivity of its independent activities and supervision.
+As a result, the independent body, the State Tax Inspectorate of the Republic of Azerbaijan, was established.

-By the Decree of the President of the Republic of Azerbaijan dated 11 February 2000, the General State Tax Inspectorate was revoked and the Ministry of the Taxes was established to ensure proper state tax policy, timely and full collection of taxes and other mandatory payments as well as state control over that area.
+By the Decree of the President of the Republic of Azerbaijan dated 11 February 2000, the General State Tax Inspectorate was revoked, and the Ministry of the Taxes was established to ensure proper state tax policy, timely and full collection of taxes and other mandatory payments, as well as state control over that area.

 Training Centre

-Training Centre of the Ministry of Taxes was established by the Decision No. 90 of the Cabinet of Ministers of the Republic of Azerbaijan as of June 5, 2002 on the basis of the Decree No. 539 on the application of the law of the Republic of Azerbaijan, on approval of the Regulation “On service in state tax authorities” signed by the president of the Republic of Azerbaijan, Heydar Aliyev.
+The Training Centre of the Ministry of Taxes was established by Decision No. 90 of the Cabinet of Ministers of the Republic of Azerbaijan as of June 5, 2002 on the basis of Decree No. 539 on the application of the law of the Republic of Azerbaijan, on approval of the Regulation “On service in state tax authorities” signed by the president of the Republic of Azerbaijan, Heydar Aliyev.

 A new complex of the Training Center was inaugurated in the village of Nagarakhana of Shamakhi on September 13, 2011, with the participation of the President Ilham Aliyev.
-The aim of the center is to carry out educational processes to improve the level of knowledge and vocational training of the employees of tax authorities, ensure practical work and management ability, master new technologies and techniques, as well as adapt training methods to constantly changing working conditions.
+The aim of the center is to carry out educational processes to improve the level of knowledge and vocational training of the employees of tax authorities, ensure practical work and management ability, master new technologies and techniques, and adapt training methods to constantly changing working conditions.